-- FHA Loans – These are government insured loans designed for those in a low income bracket.
+These are government insured loans designed for those in a low income bracket.

-- USDA/Rural Housing Loans – USDA Loans require no money down and are intended for purchasing a home in a rural area.
+USDA Loans require no money down and are intended for purchasing a home in a rural area.

-Which Loan Is the Right One?
+Which Loan is the Right One?

 Prior to selecting any loan, you need to ask yourself some questions about which loan is best for you.
 It is very important to have a good Loan Officer to help guide you through this process.
 They will be able to help you look at your budget, determine a reasonable amount you can afford, answer any questions about each type of loan and guide you to the best mortgage that will fit your needs.